pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 It does not work with Secure Keyboard Entry even if we use `kCGHIDEventTap` and root privillege.<br />
 Thus, it does not work in Terminal.<br />
 You can confirm this behavior in `appendix/eventtap`.

+However, we should modify mouse event's modifier flags manually.
+Thus, `karabiner_grabber` uses this method to modify mouse events.

 --------------------------------------------------------------------------------